Queer LitFest, Chennai: 2021

-The 2021 Chennai Queer LitFest was held between 18 to 24 September 2021.
+The 2021 Chennai Queer LitFest was held between 18 and 24 September 2021.
 For the second year, due to the COVID-19 pandemic the festival was held virtually as an audio-only literary festival on Twitter Spaces.
 The LitFest was presided by member of the Tamil Nadu State Development Policy Council and Padma Shri recipient Narthaki Nataraj.
-The 2021 Queer LitFest focused on the oral history of Tamil speaking trans women lead by author A Revathi and writer Thanuja Singam.
+The 2021 Queer LitFest focused on the oral history of Tamil speaking trans women led by author A Revathi and writer Thanuja Singam.
 The 2021 edition also focused on filmmaking, fan-fiction, and creating safe online spaces that drive queer centric conversations.
 Author and actor Shoba Shakti spoke about queerness in his writings and how Tamil literary spaces has seen queerness over the years.
 A conversation between Queer LitFest director Moulee and London based writer Hari Rajaledchumy focused on expressing queerness in Tamil and queer terminologies in Tamil.
 The final session focused on responsible media reporting and the way forward for better representation of queer persons in media.